EVSAMGIN/MECH-6631/README.txt

 Centroid Track Program

-Searches for red,blue,green,yellow centroids and stores coordination in shared memory.
+Searches for centroid of 4x 3 inch coloured diameter circle and commits positions to shared memory
-Thresholds should be adjusted to account for lighting,camera, and shade of objects

 STEPS: